SonyaStern/ID2203_WebServer/src/README.md

 The function writes the _statistics_ to this file (**output_file_path**) using a <snap style="color:orange">**BufWriter**</snap>.

-Who we write on the file ✍️
+How we write on the file ✍️

 ```Rust
 let path = Path::new(output_file_path);